maxmeffert/feiertage/README.md

 # feiertage

-PHP7 class for compute german (movable) holidiays.
+PHP7 class for german holidiays.

 Instead of [```easter_date```](http://php.net/manual/en/function.easter-date.php) the computation is based on the [Gaussian Easter Algorithm](https://de.wikipedia.org/wiki/Gau%C3%9Fsche_Osterformel), which is not limited to unix years,i.e. before 1970 or after 2037.
-The *Gaussian Easter Algorithm* computes easter sunday as a day of march, e.g. 32.March == 1.April.
+The *Gaussian Easter Algorithm* computes easter sunday as a day of march, e.g. 32th March == 1st April.

 ## Installation

 ```
 composer require intrawarez/feiertage
 ```

 ## Usage